local-food-in-leh-ladakh

 8. Mokthuk – When Momos Meet Soup

-Can’t decide between Momos and Thukpa?
+Can’t decide between momos and thukpa?
 Why not have both!
 Mokthuk is the perfect fusion of Ladakh’s favorite dumplings and its comforting noodle soup.
-Steamed Momos are dunked into a flavorful broth made with garlic, ginger, and vegetables, creating a hearty, soul-warming dish.
+Steamed momos are dunked into a flavorful broth made with garlic, ginger, and vegetables, creating a hearty, soul-warming dish.

 The dumplings soak up the rich soup, making every bite juicy and delicious.
 Add a dash of chili for that extra kick!